Leipzig Book Award for European Understanding

 2014: Pankaj Mishra

-Pankaj Mishra received the Leipzig Book Award for European Understanding 2014.
+Pankaj Mishra receives the Leipzig Book Award for European Understanding 2014.

 The 2014 Leipzig Book Award for European Understanding goes to the Indian publisher and historian Pankaj Mishra for his book From the Ruins of Empire: The Revolt Against the West and the Remaking of Asia (Aus den Ruinen des Empires.
 Die Revolte gegen den Westen und der Wiederaufstieg Asiens), published 2013 by S. Fischer in the German translation by Michael Bischoff.